WATCH: Lifeguard Catches Shark With Bare Hands On Long Island Beach

-LONG ISLAND (CBSNEWYORK)- Beachgoers were surprised to discover they were sharing the waves with a mini-Jaws this past weekend at Jones Beach on Long Island when a live shark washed up on shore.
+LONG ISLAND (CBSNEWYORK)- Beachgoers were surprised to discover they were sharing the waves with a mini-Jaws this past weekend on Long Island when a live shark washed up on shore.
 A crowd of onlookers formed around 10:15 AM last Friday at Robert Moses Field Two as a dorsal fin poked out of the water followed by a long pointed tail and of course, a set of shark teeth.

 Lifeguards on the scene sprang in to action and moved to corral the shark as it appeared unable to swim through the current and back out into the ocean on it’s own.
 Local woman Janee Law was enjoying a day of sun and sand nearby when she spotted a commotion bubbling up nearby.